What is Simple Possession in Tennessee?

-What happens if I am convicted of simple possession in Tennessee?
+What Happens if I plead guilty to simple possession in Tennessee?

 – Up to 11 months and 29 days in jail